blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 - Bandpass signal: The filtered signal after passing through a bandpass filter.
 - Lowpass Filter: A filter than only allows bands below a cut-off frequency to pass.
 - Lowpass signal: The filtered signal after passing through a lowpass filter.
-- Baseband signal: An unmodulated signal, ranging from near.
+- Baseband signal: An unmodulated signal, with frequencies ranging from near zero to the baseband cut-off frequency.
 It is also called a lowpass signal, because it is limited by a lowpass filter.
 - Bandwidth: The range of frequencies in a signal.
 For a bandpass signal, f_max - f_min.
 For a lowpass signal, f_cutoff - 0 = f_cutoff.

 AM generates double sidebands (DSB) with the same bandwidth, which is eliminated or suppressed by using a filter, to form a single sideband (SSB), or single sideband suppressed carrier (SSB-SC) wave, and is reintroduced for remodulation at the receiver using a Beat Frequency Oscillator (BFO).
 This is done to avoid wastage of power, as carrier waves don't transmit information at all.